pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 The model learning approach attempts to learn the signature of a cell by analyzing a broad set of computed appearance features.
 This method requires learning the model from annotated examples.
 We have utilized this method in our system for its ability to adapt to different types of cells.
 We will discuss it in more detail soon.

-Finally, some methods consists on the detailed image restoration by observing the image creation process, followed by a basic segmentation step.

 NEXT SLIDE -- tracking methods

 Once we identify the cells, we are interested in connecting the detections into coherent trajectories.
 We can also find many different approaches to this problem.